 The key programme and project monitors, controls and reports are:

-• project plan - a comprehensive plan which clearly defines the products to be produced, resources and time needed for all activities, any dependencies between activities and points at which progress will be monitored and controlled with any agreed tolerances
+• project plan - a comprehensive plan which clearly defines the products to be produced, resources and time needed for all activities, any dependencies between activities, and points at which progress will be monitored and controlled with any agreed tolerances

-• stage plan - provides detail of how and when the objectives for the stage are to be met by showing the deliverables, activities and resources required - it provides a baseline against which stage progress will be measured and is used as the basis of management control throughout the stage
+• stage plan - provides detail of how and when the objectives for the stage are to be met by showing the deliverables, activities and resources required

 • work package - sets out all information needed to deliver one or more specialist products; the necessary information is collated by the project manager and used to formally pass responsibility for work or delivery to a team leader or member